 Apples on a 4 year old Prairie Sun

 The fruit is 5-7.5cm (2-3") in diameter, regular, slightly oblate, and matures in early-mid season from late August-early September.
+These trees tend to drop their fruit as it ripens.
 The skin is soft, thin, light green turning to light yellowish cream with a pink blush.
 The flesh is pure white or tinged pink, fine textured, medium crisp yet tender, juicy, mildly acid, medium sweet, and slightly resistant to oxidation (browning).
 It is good for fresh eating, excellent for cooking, for pies, as well as for drying and as a fruit leather base.
 It stores well for about 6 weeks.
 This apple has commercial potential for processing for the prairie region.

 Both our Prairie Sun trees fruited in their 4th year.